Aggression heuristics underlie animal dominance hierarchies and provide evidence of group-level social information: Methods

 \subsection{Modelling the structural rules of dominance hierarchies}

-The simplest rank-based rule governing aggression in a hierarchy is a rule we term the ``downward heuristic''.
-Here, individuals aggress only against those ranked below themselves, and lose against all those ranked above.
-This is the simplest rank-based rule because individuals follow a binary decision rule: aggress towards those of lower ranks and avoid those with higher ranks; in essence, individuals perfectly follow the most basic structure of the dominance hierarchy.
+We compare the focus and position values quantified from observed empirical data with those generated from (1) a set of permutation-based reference models, where we use a complex edge rewiring procedure that reproduces the basic hierarchical structure found in each empirical group, and (2) a set of generative models that use an agent-based framework to simulate social systems with winner and/or loser effects.
+This approach allows us to determine minimal models for group-level aggression patterns used in a particular group.

-We use this simple rule to recreate aggression patterns for each group, and compare it with the real observed aggression patterns.
-We do this using an ensemble of agent-based model simulations to create a set of artificial aggression networks.
-These models preserve some of the real data structure while permuting other aspects.
-We used these artificial aggression networks to determine which values of focus and position we should expect to be generated if animals in the group were only using this basic downward heuristic.
+The simplest rank-based rule we considered is the ``downward heuristic'', where individuals aggress only against those ranked below themselves.
+We used this rule to recreate aggression networks for each group, and compared it with the observed aggression, using an ensemble of agent-based model simulations to create a set of reference aggression networks.
+These models preserve some of the basic structure we observe in data, such as the overall aggressive dispositions of each individual, while potentially permuting other aspects.

-We use each individual's rank, calculated from the real dataset, and then allow individuals to aggress as much as they do in the real data, but change who they fight against.
-In the pure downward heuristic case, individuals fight randomly but only with individuals ranked below themselves in the hierarchy.
-This process allowed us to remodel the real data at the event level.
-This process is consistent with recent best practice recommendations for network permutation, which supports event-level permutations of social interactions rather than relationship strengths~\cite{farine2017networknulls}.
+We used these reference aggression networks to determine which values of focus and position we should expect to be generated if animals in the group were only using the downward heuristic.
+We use each individual's rank, calculated from the data, and then allow individuals to aggress as much as they do in the empirical data, but, in the simplest case, with a uniform random preference for aggression against only the individuals ranked below themselves in the hierarchy.
+This process is consistent with best practice recommendations for animal social network permutation, which supports event-level permutations of social interactions rather than relationship strengths~\cite{farine2017networknulls}.

 Formally, given the aggression matrix $A_{ij}$, and the ranks $r_i$.
 The first-ranked individual, $k$, has $r_k$ equal to one, and $r_i > r_j$ indicates that $i$ is lower ranked than $j$.
 Then, for each individual $i$, the row $A_{ij}$ is then mapped to $A^\prime_{ij}$ where